dnauck/Portable.Licensing/README.md

 Portable.Licensing is a portable solution which allows you to implement a licensing component into your application or library.

+It is targeting the *Portable Class Library* and thus runs on nearly every .NET/Mono profile including Silverlight, Windows Phone, Windows Store App, MonoTouch, Mono for Android and XBox 360.
+Use it for your Desktop- (WinForms, WPF, etc.), Console-, Service-, Web- (ASP.NET, MVC, etc.) or even LightSwitch applications.

+Portable.Licensing is using the latest military strength, state-of-the-art cryptographic algorithm to ensure that your software and thus your intellectual property is protected.

+The Portable.Licensing library provides you all tools to create and validate licenses for your software.

 ## Features ##

 - runs on .NET >= 4.0.3, Silverlight >= 4, Windows Phone >= 7.5, Windows Store Apps, Mono, XBox 360